-Early history and Feminist history
+Early Women’s history and Feminist history in Amsterdam

 A 1.5 to 2 hour walk.

-Women in Amsterdam: Fishwives, Feminists, Housewives, Killers, Maids, Nuns, Sex Workers and Swindlers.
+Various Women in Amsterdam: Fishwives, Feminists, Housewives, Killers, Maids, Nuns, Sex Workers and Swindlers.

-Themes: are quite varied.
+Themes: these are are quite varied:

 Nuns going berserk when nunneries were forcibly emptied on May 26, 1578, the day of revolution, when the Catholic city government was deposed.